OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/tests/test-host-pruning-transitive-unexpected.md

 ## Description

-- cycle at hypervisor
+- circle at hypervisor
-- cycle at agent
+- circle at agent

 - pruned due to optimization